bedstuystrong/website/content/_index.md

 ## I am in need.

 If you live in Bed-Stuy and are experiencing hunger, please leave us a voicemail or send a text message to [917-451-5522](tel:9174515522).
 We will call you back to coordinate a no-contact delivery of essential groceries or medical supplies.

-Our thoughts are with you and we apologize that we can’t meet your request immediately.
-We have received thousands of messages and respond in the order that requests are received, so there is no need to leave multiple voicemails.

-As of mid-January 2021, we have moved to a system where we have a set number of weekly food delivery slots, based on the number of people who can deliver.
-Our phone line opens once a week, and closes once we have reached our capacity to deliver for the week; you can call [917-451-5522](tel:9174515522) to find out what date and time the phone line will open.
+As of mid-January 2021, we have moved to a set number of weekly food delivery slots based on the number of people who can deliver and to avoid a long wait time for delivery.
+Our phone line opens Wednesdays at 3PM and closes once we have reached our capacity to deliver for the week.
+We apologize that we can’t meet your request immediately.
+We respond in the order that requests are received, so there is no need to leave multiple voicemails.

 We understand that you might need food quicker than we can get it to you.
 If you are experiencing hunger right now, please see our below list of food resources in Bed-Stuy or go to [NYC.gov/getFood](http://nyc.gov/getFood).
 If you would like to hear a list of these resources over the phone, please call [917-451-5522](tel:9174515522).
 Thank you for your patience.
 Our thoughts are with you.